Click Beetle Facts & Information

 How do I get rid of click beetles?

 Click beetles are occasional invaders that generally come inside homes by accident or to escape from cold weather.
 Using vacuums to remove them and sealing up the cracks, gaps, and holes they use to enter homes are the best ways to reduce click beetle problems.
 Insecticides should rarely be used and are not recommended in most cases.

 Your local Orkin technician is trained to help manage click beetles and similar pests.
-Since every building or home is different, your Orkin technician will design a unique program for your situation.
+Since every building or home is different, your Orkin technician will design a unique beetle treatment program for your situation.

 Orkin can provide the right solution to keep click beetles in their place…out of your home, or business.

 Behavior, Diet & Habits

 Characteristics: There are more than 900 species of click beetles found in North America, so appearances are diverse.